 A good analogy I’m stealing from Sally at Women With Sparkle is to think of AMAB (assigned male at birth) folks like the sun, cycling through the same rhythms every 24 hours, and to think of people who experience a ‘female’ menstrual cycle like the moon, cycling through a much longer, 29-odd day cycle.

-The male hormone cycle
+What is the male hormone cycle

 Men have about ten times as much testosterone, on average, than AFAB (assigned female at birth) people do and this is the hormone that exerts the most power over the male hormonal cycle.
 The male body also produces oestrogen and progesterone, in significantly lower quantities than the female body.